veroabc/Joymapper/README.md

-# This is a project with different Python suggestions to connect a simle joystick mudule with Raspberry Pi.
+# This is a project with different Python suggestions to connect a simle joystick module with Raspberry Pi.
 #You need one Joystick Model, one MCP3008 analog to digital converter, cables scheme from this page https://tutorials-raspberrypi.de/joystick-am-raspberry-pi-benutzen-mit-mcp3008/
 #and motivation to create a cute game.